Paul-Dempsey/pachde-CHEM/README.md

 Read the [Documentation](./doc/index.md#pachde-chem) for more information on **#d CHEM**.

-## Aug 18 2025
+## Sep 4 2025

-The final modules I'm targeting for this release (Overlay and XM) are complete.
-I'm polishing themes, writing documentation, taking final screen shots, fixing glitches, and making refinements I notice as I run through the docs.
-If you're an early user, now is the time to get your bugs and requests submitted.
+All planned features are complete.
+I am running through my final release checklist.

-My goal is to submit to the VCV library by Sept 10.
+My goal is to submit to the VCV library during the week of Sept 10.

 > **Note** –
 > Pachde and **CHEM** are not officially affiliated with or sponsored by Haken Audio.